The Entrance, New South Wales: Growth

-In 1889 the railway line was completed from Sydney to Newcastle and tourism began to develop in the area during the late 19th century following the construction of several guest houses.
+In 1889, the railway line was completed from Sydney to Newcastle and tourism began to develop in the area during the late 19th century following the construction of several guest houses.
 The first guest house in the area was built at The Entrance North by Mr and Mrs Walter Denniss in 1885 and was called Dunleith Guest House.
 Bayview Guest House was the first to be opened in the Entrance and was opened in 1900 by Mr and Mrs Dening (née Taylor).
 Pinehurst Guest House was another that was constructed in 1903 by Les Taylor and was by far the largest at that time.
 By 1912, members of the Taylor family were operating four guest houses at The Entrance.

 In March 1920, 200 parcels of land were auctioned after it had become clear that the land in the township needed to be subdivided.
 Each block of land averaged a selling price of £60 to £80, although some blocks closer to the water sold for as much as £200.
 Immediately holiday houses began to be built rapidly.
 It also resulted in a total of 15 guest houses operating soon after, including Lakeside built by Rene Johnson (née Taylor) that was the most exclusive (the building has since relocated to Wyee).
 Although competition was fierce, the guesthouses had high occupancy rates in the booming times.
 Bayview Avenue, Ozone Street, and Lakeside Parade are named after guest houses that were located at The Entrance.

 Despite the growth, the area was still isolated and access was restricted to a wagon on the bush track from Gosford or by a ferry from Wyong.
 The area was popular among fishermen and prior to 1908 the majority of boats that travelled to The Entrance used Tuggerah Jetty, the remains of which, still exists on the shore of Tuggerah Lake between the entrances to Wyong River and Ourimbah Creek.
 When Wyong River was dredged in 1908, the boats would take their catch into Wyong.

-Prime Minister Menzies, Mrs Menzies, and their daughter Miss.
+Prime Minister Robert Menzies, Mrs Menzies, and their daughter Miss.
 H. Menzies visited the town in October 1953.
 The Prime Minister spoke with the pupils at The Entrance Public School and spent the evening at the Floral Ball held at The Palm Grove Dance Hall.
 It was reported in The Gosford Times that "It was most probably the most magnificent floral display ever assembled ...in this district".

 There was a proposal for the railway to have a branch line to The Entrance.
 The proposed route would have left the Main North line just south of Chittaway Creek and terminated at present day Taylor Park.
 There was also a proposal for a local government area to be named and centred on The Entrance.
 Prior to 2016, The Entrance was part of the former Wyong Shire.